rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/manage-clusters/nodes-and-node-pools.md

 1. In the upper left corner, click **☰ > Cluster Management**.
 1. On the **Clusters** page, go to the cluster where you want to SSH into a node and click the name of the cluster.
 1. On the **Machine Pools** tab, find the node that you want to remote into and click  **⋮ > Download SSH Key**.
-A ZIP file containing files used for SSH will be downloaded.
+A ZIP file containing files used for SSH is then downloaded.
 1. Extract the ZIP file to any location.
 1. Open Terminal.
 Change your location to the extracted ZIP file.
 1. Enter the following command: